by Andrea M. Darcy

-An erroneous idea many have that there is a tribe of people out there who have confidence all the time and never feel fear.
-Again, our fear is really a primal reaction we can’t get rid of.
+An false idea many have that there is a tribe of people out there who have confidence all the time, and never feel fear.
+Unless someone suffers from a personality disorder, they will feel fear.
+Our fear is really a primal reaction we can’t get rid of.

 6. Stop confusing confidence with comfort zone.